-What is Covered Who can be covered This coverage is for Tax treatment of premiums Benefits received will be Personal income Business owner(s) (Any individual may also be covered, but the tax treatment would differ from that of the owner.)
-LLCs Sole Proprietors Partnerships C corps S corps Premiums paid for the owner's coverage are tax-deductible to the business; the owner must claim these as income.
-1 Tax-free (For an individual, benefits would be paid tax-free if the policy is paid for with after-tax dollars.)
+What Is Covered Who Can Be Covered This Coverage Is For Tax Treatment of Premiums Benefits Received Will Be Personal income Business owner(s) (Any individual may LLCs Sole Proprietors Premiums paid for the owner's coverage Tax-free (For an individual, benefits also be covered, but Partnerships are tax-deductible would be paid tax- the tax treatment C corps to the business; the free if the policy is would differ from that S corps owner must claim paid for with after- of the owner.) these as income.1 tax dollars.)